Lin-Manuel Miranda: 2015–present: Disney projects and directorial debut

 A feature film adaptation of In the Heights spent many years in development.
 On November 7, 2008, Universal Pictures announced that they planned to adapt it as a film for release in 2011.
 However, the project was canceled in March 2011, reportedly due to the fact Universal was looking for a "bankable Latino star" like Shakira or Jennifer Lopez instead of unknown actors.
 In January 2012, Miranda stated that the film adaptation was back under discussion; in May 2016, it was announced that Miranda would co-produce the film with Harvey Weinstein and backing from The Weinstein Company.
 On June 10, 2016, Jon M. Chu came on board to direct the film adaptation of the musical.
 In the aftermath of numerous sexual misconduct allegations made against Weinstein, his producer credit on the film was removed, with the rights to the film eventually auctioned off to Warner Bros. for $50 million.
 While Miranda originated the role of Usnavi, he felt he was too old to star as Usnavi in the film adaptation.
 Ultimately, Miranda played the smaller role of Piraguero, the "Piragua Guy", in the film.
 He was quoted as saying the Broadway production was "...a miraculous experience.
 I went from substitute teacher to Broadway composer.
 I will never make a leap that big again in my life.
 I was very content to let Anthony Ramos and this incredible cast have their own experience."
 Miranda also served as producer and acted alongside Anthony Ramos, Corey Hawkins, Leslie Grace, and Jimmy Smits.
 The film was set for release on June 26, 2020, but was pulled from the schedule due to the COVID-19 pandemic's impact on the film industry.
 It was released in theaters and temporarily on HBO Max on June 10, 2021.

 Imagine Entertainment announced in July 2018 that Miranda would make his debut as a film director with an adaptation of Jonathan Larson's semi-autobiographical musical Tick, Tick...
 Boom!, to be scripted by Dear Evan Hansen librettist Steven Levenson.
-Miranda produced the film alongside Ron Howard and Brian Grazer: it was released on Netflix in 2021.
+Miranda produced the film alongside Ron Howard and Brian Grazer.
+The film starred Andrew Garfield and was released on Netflix in 2021.
 The same year, Miranda starred as the titular character in addition to providing eleven songs and serving as an executive producer for Vivo, a Sony Pictures Animation film directed by Kirk DeMicco which was released on Netflix in August 2021.
 Miranda agreed in 2016 to serve as executive producer and composer of Lionsgate's film adaptation of The Kingkiller Chronicle by Patrick Rothfuss, as well as a tie-in television series.
 In 2022, it was revealed that he was no longer attached to the project.

+In April 2026, it was announced that Miranda would direct a film adaptation of the Dave Malloy musical, Octet.